Customer Support

 Handrail is a good feature for physically weak users.

-With out a handrail installed on a vibration plate, you can hold on to a heavy table or wall-mounted bar if needed.
 You can also free up your hands so you can hold a pair of dumbbells.

 Floor Shaking Issue